aragon/nest/grants/1Hive/team.md

 ### Fabrizio Vigevani

-Fabrizio is currently finishing his computer science and has been engaged with ethereum for two years.
+Fabrizio is currently finishing his computer science degree and has been engaged with ethereum for two years.
 His main skills include solidity, web3, React, node and css.
 He has been engaged with Aragon for two months and has helped build our MVP (Redemptions) which let him grasp Aragon's core components and how they work.

 His main focus on 1Hive will be of a full stack developer writing and testing smart contracts and building aragon apps UIs.